Giuliani associates charged with funneling foreign cash to pro-Trump group

 Trump has denied wrongdoing and has described the impeachment probe as a partisan smear.

 Both men were expected to figure in the House impeachment drive and had been asked to produce documents and give testimony.
 Parnas had been scheduled to take part in a deposition with House lawmakers on Thursday, with Fruman scheduled on Friday.
 Dowd had called the lawmakers’ demands “unreasonable.”
-House Democrats on Thursday issued subpoenas for the men to hand over the documents and testify at a later date
+House Democrats on Thursday issued subpoenas for the men to hand over the documents and testify at a later date.

-According to the indictment, Parnas also sought the help of a U.S. congressman - identified by a person familiar with the matter as Republican Pete Sessions - to get the Trump administration to remove the U.S. ambassador to Ukraine Marie Yovanovitch.
+According to the indictment, Parnas also sought the help of a U.S. congressman - identified by a person familiar with the matter as Republican Pete Sessions - to get Trump to remove U.S. ambassador to Ukraine Marie Yovanovitch.
 Trump eventually did remove Yovanovitch and called her “bad news” in his July 25 call with Zelenskiy.

 Giuliani told Reuters last week he had provided information to both Trump and the State Department about Yovanovitch, who he suggested was biased against Trump.
-Yovanovitch is scheduled to give testimony in the House impeachment inquiry.
+Yovanovitch is scheduled to give testimony in the House impeachment inquiry on Friday.

 Sessions lost his House seat from Texas last year to a Democrat.
 He did not immediately respond to a request for comment.

+In another development, House Democrats issued a subpoena for a member of Trump’s Cabinet, U.S. Energy Secretary Rick Perry, for documents over any role he may have played in Trump’s effort to get Ukraine to investigate Biden.

-Prosecutors said Parnas, Fruman and others also conspired to funnel donations to candidates in Nevada, New York and other states to benefit a planned marijuana business funded by an unnamed foreign businessman.
-The business never came to fruition, according to the indictment.
+Prosecutors said Parnas, Fruman and others also conspired to funnel donations to candidates in Nevada, New York and other states to benefit a planned marijuana business funded by an unnamed Russian businessman.

-Two other people were charged in the indictment: David Correia, a U.S. businessman, and Andrey Kukushkin, a Ukrainian-born U.S. businessman involved in several marijuana-related businesses in California.
+Two other people were charged in the indictment: David Correia, a U.S. businessman, and Andrey Kukushkin, a Ukrainian-born U.S. businessman who was a vice president of a Russian hedge fund before becoming involved in several marijuana-related businesses in California.

-Photos from Parnas’ social media accounts show him meeting on various occasions with Trump, his son Donald Trump Jr., Sessions and Republican congressman Kevin Brady and former congressman Carlos Curbelo.
+Photos from Parnas’ social media accounts show him meeting on various occasions with Trump, his son Donald Trump Jr., Sessions, Republican congressman Kevin Brady and former congressman Carlos Curbelo.

 In an interview last month, Parnas told Reuters that the FBI was investigating him but that he did not know why, and that he did nothing wrong.
 “I don’t know what the FBI wants.
 I’m not going to comment, what they are doing.
 What they did.”